Planned Outages for Maintenance and System Improvements

-We schedule about 5,000 system upgrades every year to improve your service.
+Every year, we schedule about 5,000 system upgrades to improve your service.
 In order to perform our work, we will need to interrupt your electric service.

 If you’ll be affected by a planned outage, we’ll send you a letter in advance, so you can prepare.
 We know that outages are inconvenient, but our objective is to prevent bigger problems in the future.